Atlanta's top bar talent anywhere you need it.

 Mobile Bar Rentals

-If you're looking for the highest quality mobile bar rentals in Atlanta, look no further than RTB.
+If you're looking for the highest quality mobile bar rentals in Atlanta, GA, look no further than RTB.
 We've built our business around bar rentals and have everything from sleek, modern bar tops to rustic-chic beer taps.
 Our team is here to offer guidance as you choose your bar rental.
 Once you do, we'll handle every detail - from set up and break down to staffing and drink service.

 Bartenders